kvachikk/articler/README.md

 # About project

 ### Student: IC-34 Pohorilets Vlad (individual work)
+This is a backend of website, where users can
+- write articles
+- manage (create, read, update, delete)
-This is a backend of website, where users can write articles, manage them and get a link to their article, and share it with others
+- get a link to their article and share it with others

 # List of all used tools